walles/px/README.md

 usage and present that in one or more columns.

 # TODO misc
-* In the details view, list users that were logged in when the process was started.
 * Details: When no users were found to be logged in at process start, automatically detect whether it's because we don't have history that far back or whether it seems to be that nobody was actually logged in.
 Inform the user about